Note: This policy is subject to change at any time. Please check all AmeriStudent Policies on a regular basis for updates.

 The AmeriStudent community should take seriously any complaints of victimization which may follow the making of a complaint, especially if the complaint is about harassment, bullying or discrimination.

 Where informal methods of resolving the matter do not satisfy the Student or Host or are inappropriate, and the grounds and context of the complaint require further investigation, a formal process will be instigated if this is what the complainant requests.

 At all stages in this process the Student or Host are entitled to have a support person present.
 A Guest may prefer to have an interpreter or friend whose English is at a higher level than their own.
 The support person is not an advocate and should not advocate on behalf of the Student.
 Similarly, if a Host is more comfortable with a support person then this must be allowed.

 Procedures for Dealing with Complaints

-During the initial interview with the Student and Host, seek information from them including:
+During the initial interview with the Guest and Host, seek information from them including:

 Records need to be kept of all conversations, telephone calls and meetings as follows:

 · file note recording details on the AmeriStudent system of meetings:

 · such as who was present